Understanding auto refinancing

 To apply for refinancing through Caribou, head to our online application portal.
 Once there, you’ll start adding the below information:

-• Enter your vehicle information, mileage, and additional options or modifications.
-Note: make sure your mileage is entered correctly.
+- Enter your vehicle information, mileage, and additional options or modifications.
+Note: Make sure your mileage is entered correctly.
 You will usually have to send your odometer picture featuring your mileage to the loan officer later for verification.

-• Enter your old loan information including the loan’s total value, balance, term, interest rate, and monthly payment.
+- Enter your old loan information, including the loan’s total value, balance, term, interest rate, and monthly payment.
 You may be able to simply import and confirm this information if the marketplace integration can securely access your credit history.

-Finalizing your credit application
+Step 7: Finalizing your credit application

 It’s finally time to lock in your refinancing rate!
-During this step you will work with your chosen lender to finalize and submit your credit application.
+During this step, you will work with your chosen lender to finalize and submit your credit application.
 You have been prequalified for a loan and know all of the new loan’s information including:

-• Total amount financed
+- Total amount financed

-• Interest rate and APR of the refinanced loan
+- Interest rate and APR of the refinanced loan

-• Term of the selected loan option
+- Term of the selected loan option

-• New monthly payment amount
+- New monthly payment amount

 Loan application approval

 Once all of your documents are submitted, the lender will make a final decision on your loan application.
-Note: depending on the lender’s application queues, capacities, and wait times their decision could potentially take up to a few days.
+Note: Depending on the lender’s application queues, capacities, and wait times their decision could potentially take up to a few days.
 The lender can either approve or decline your application at this point.
 If the lender declines the application, the lender will send a notice with the reasons for the decline.

-Add-on products and coverages
+Step 8: Considering add-on products and coverages

 As part of the refinance process, you can also purchase additional products and coverages to your auto loan that help protect your vehicle.
 They are optional and may increase the cost of your car payment.
 These include key replacement coverage, extended vehicle protection, and cosmetic care packages.